Rick Parfitt

-Richard John Parfitt, (12 October 1948 24 December 2016) was an English musician, best known as a rhythm guitarist, singer and songwriter with rock band Status Quo.
+Richard John Parfitt (12 October 1948 24 December 2016) was an English musician, best known as a rhythm guitarist, singer and songwriter with rock band Status Quo.

 Parfitt began his career in the early 1960s, playing in pubs and holiday camps.
 He joined Status Quo in 1967 when they were looking for an additional singer.
 He wrote songs for the band and remained with them for 49 years.
-He occasionally guested with other bands, and recorded an unreleased solo album in 1985.
-In 2016, Parfitt temporarily retired from touring with the band due to ill health, and died in December of that year.
+Parfitt occasionally guested with other bands, and recorded an unreleased solo album in 1985.
+In 2016, Parfitt temporarily retired from touring with the band due to ill health; he died in December of that year.
 His only solo album, Over and Out, was released posthumously in 2018.

 Early life

 Richard John Parfitt was born in Woking, Surrey, on 12 October 1948.
 His father Richard was an insurance salesman "who was a drinker and a gambler", and his mother Lillian worked in cake shops.
 He described his upbringing as "wonderful", and described his childhood-self as a "typical naughty boy".
 He first started to learn to play the guitar at the age of 11.